naduncalcey/pokemon-tcg-app/README.md

-## Welcome to [Your App Name] GitHub Page!
+## Welcome to Pokemon TCG Search V1 GitHub Page!

 ![App Screenshot](https://github.com/naduncalcey/pokemon-tcg-app/blob/main/src/assets/screenshots/screenshot.png) <!-- Replace with an actual screenshot of your app -->

 ### About

-🚀 Welcome to the GitHub page of [Your App Name]!
+🚀 Welcome to the GitHub page of Pokemon TCG Search V1!
 This is the place to discover and explore the exciting features we've developed for our app.

 ### Features